danrotsy/lossy/README.md

 generates a 10GB library with spice for transmission line data

-plots ranges of transmission line parameters to display effects
+plots ranges of transmission line parameters and analyzes effects